Brian Robinson, Terraqueous: On Stranger Tides 2024, vinyl cut, 100 x 200 cm. Image courtesy the artist and Mossenson Galleries © the artist

 23 February 2025

-Not many things convey the sentience of the land and ocean quite the same way as the large-scale black-and-white works by Australia’s pre-eminent First Nations printmaker Brian Robinson.
+Not many things convey the sentience of the land and ocean quite the same way as the large-scale black-and-white works by Australia’s pre-eminent First Nations artist Brian Robinson.
 Each is a star-dusted universe populated by an astonishingly detailed wildlife ecosystem and natural abundance.
 The works are visually exciting art-puzzles which audiences delight in analysing and de-coding; Torres Strait/Zenadh Kes totems and symbols, the spiritual and the physical, men and gods.

 In Robinson’s world, time and space collapse; the confluence of Age-of-Enlightenment cartography and elaborate Zenadh Kes symbolism replete with Roman columns and video game vector graphics.
 It is a world vividly brought to life by an unlikely range of inhabitants.
 There are 18th Century naval expedition captains such as Cook and D’Urville, Zenadh Kes warriors, Lego astronauts and beloved Star Wars robots.
 There's Pac-man and Jules Verne’s giant squid.